|

 the beginning of lecture on the due date.
 Late homework will not

-relevant language in order to be graded.
-(It need not be free from logic
+language in order to be graded.
+(It need not be free from logic errors.)

-errors.)
-For compiled languages, this means that the program must compile
+For compiled languages, this means that the program must compile without error.

-without error.
-For interpreted languages, this means it must be
+For interpreted languages, this means it must be interpretable without error.
+Source code

-and participation is required.
-If you attend all classes and are
+required.
+If you attend all classes and are willing to participate,

 Honor Code